 Who are the top 10 crooks in baseball history?

 8. Walter O'Malley.
 Face it, if he could have made more money staying in Brooklyn than going to Los Angeles, the Dodgers would still be in Brooklyn today.
-If he could have made more money in London, Tokyo, or the Moon, that's where Dodger Stadium would be today.
+If he could have made more money in London, in Tokyo, in Antarctica, or the freakin' Moon, that's where Dodger Stadium would be today.

 Let's not forget that he offered the city of Los Angeles a deal: In return for giving him the 300 acres of land on which Dodger Stadium and its parking lots sit, he would accept only 77 games' worth of parking revenue.
 In other words, half of the season's games.
 The city fathers were stupid: It never occurred to him that, in the other half of the games, the Dodgers would be on the road.